 Lanzopral is supplied in delayed-release capsules and is provided in oral delayed-release tablets for oral administration.

 It is manufactured by various companies around the world under different brand names.
 In the United States, it was first approved by the Food and Drug Administration (FDA) in 1995.
 Prevacid’s patent protection expired on November 10, 2009.

 Ulcers of the stomach and duodenum, and non-steroidal anti-inflammatory drugs (NSAIDs).

-Helicobacter pylori infection, along with antibiotics (adjuvant treatment), treatment to kill H. pylori that causes ulcers or other problems involves the use of two other drugs in addition to Lanzopral known as ‘triple therapy’, and involves taking twice a day for 10 or 14 days Lanzopral, amoxicillin, and clarithromycin
+Helicobacter pylori infection, along with antibiotics (adjuvant treatment), treatment to kill H. pylori that causes ulcers or other problems involves the use of two different drugs in addition to Lanzopral, known as ‘triple therapy, and consists in taking twice a day for 10 or 14 days Lanzopral, amoxicillin, and clarithromycin

 Gastroesophageal reflux disease.
 Zollinger-Ellison syndrome.